ffMathy/testability-kata/README.md

 #### 6. Test that the program logs an error if one of its dependencies throws one on startup
 Similarly to step 5, we here need to have `NSubstitute` create a fake dependency which throws an exception.
 We then run the program, and need to make sure that the `Logger`'s `Log` method was called with a log level of `Error`.

+_Pro-tip: Similarly to how `NSubstitute` allows you to see if a specific method was called, it can also check if a method was *not* called.
+It would be a good idea to also cover the negative cases (testing that the `Log` method is *not* called when we *don't* throw an error), but we are skipping that for now._

 To see this change: https://github.com/ffMathy/testability-kata/compare/step-5...step-6

 ### Unit testing the `MailSender` class
+It turns out that this class has no dependencies and was already testable all along - so this should be easy.
+No faking required here.

 #### 7. Test that the mail sender throws an exception if the e-mail is invalid (doesn't contain a `@`)
-It turns out that this class has no dependencies and was already testable all along - so this should be easy.
-No faking required here, and we can just invoke the method directly and put an `ExpectedExceptionAttribute` on our test to describe that it should _pass_ instead of failing when a specific exception is thrown.
+Here we can just invoke the method directly and put an `ExpectedExceptionAttribute` on our test to describe that it should _pass_ instead of failing when a specific exception is thrown.

 To see this change: https://github.com/ffMathy/testability-kata/compare/step-6...step-7

+### Integration testing the `CustomFileWriter` class
+The reason we call this an integration test (even if we fake out the `EmailSender`), is because the `CustomFileWriter` actually accesses the file system.
+If we wanted to fake the file system out as well, we could make our own `CustomFile` class instead of the `System.IO.File` static reference.
+However, it is also important to remember that too many abstractions can lead to _low code readability_, which is very bad and often worse than the extra coverage we get.

+It is important to note that an integration test focuses more on testing a "feature" than testing a "specific function or unit".
+Therefore, instead of tests called `CallingSignUpInvokesMailSenderToSendActivationEmail`, we may have tests that look at it from a feature or business perspective, such as `WhenISignUpIGetAnActivationEmail`.

+#### 8. Test that the custom file writer sends an e-mail out when it

 ## Cleaning up the code